skip navigation

 Joint contributions

-A joint contribution is a contribution that is made by more than one person using a single check or other written instrument.
-Although each individual has a separate contribution limit, joint contributors may combine their contributions in a joint contribution (for example, one check for $5,800 representing contributions from two individuals for a candidate’s primary election) as long as both contributors sign the check (or an attached statement).
+A joint contribution is a contribution that is made by more than one person using a single check or other instrument.
+Although each individual has a separate contribution limit, joint contributors may combine their contributions in a joint contribution (for example, one check for $6,600 representing contributions from two individuals for a candidate’s primary election) as long as this is indicated by the signatures of both contributors in writing.
 Note that a joint contribution must represent the personal funds of each contributor because contributions made in the name of another are prohibited.

-When making a joint contribution, each contributor must sign the check (or other written instrument) or a statement that accompanies the contribution.
-If the check or an accompanying statement of attribution is not signed by each contributor, the entire contribution will be attributed only to the party who signed the check.
+When making a joint contribution, each contributor must provide their signature in writing.
+If the signature of each contributor is not provided, the entire contribution will be attributed only to the party whose signature appears.
 However, under certain circumstances the committee may presumptively reattribute the excessive portion of a contribution.

 Exception: partnership and LLCs